BitcoinQnA/verify-supply/index.md

 ### Bitcoin Core

-1. Download and install [Bitcoin Core](https://bitcoin.org/en/download) onto your computer
-2. Wait for initial block download to complete
+1. Download and install [Bitcoin Core](https://bitcoin.org/en/download) then wait for your initial block download to complete
-3. Open 'console' within Bitcoin Core and enter `gettxoutsetinfo`
+2. Open 'console' within Bitcoin Core and enter `gettxoutsetinfo`
-4. Wait.
+3. Wait.
 Depending on your hardware, this could take up to 10 minutes

 ### Other options